 Standard deviation measures (on average) how far away each number is from their mean.
 It is the average of the squared differences from the mean.
 A low standard deviation indicates that the data points tend to be very close to the mean; high standard deviation indicates that the data points are spread out over a large range of values.

-Student successfully completes the course (receives a grade of A, B, C, P (Cr)).
-The numerator is number of enrollments with a grade of A, B, C, P (Cr); the denominator is the number of enrollments at census (receiving any grade).
+The student successfully completes the course (receives a grade of A, B, C, P (Cr)).
+The numerator is the number of enrollments with a grade of A, B, C, P (Cr); the denominator is the number of enrollments at census (receiving any grade).
 Note that students dropped prior to census are not included in this calculation.
 The success rate is the percent of students successful in courses out of the total enrolled.
 For example, in a class of 50 students where 30 students receive a grade of A, B, C, or P, the success rate is 60%.
 [Definition established by the RP Group, to facilitate ongoing data analysis and comparison to other California community colleges.]

 Analysis of Strengths, Weaknesses, Opportunities, and Threats.
-This analysis is a tool for reviewing strategy and direction of an organization.
+This analysis is a tool for reviewing the strategy and direction of an organization.
 The SWOT analysis separates factors into internal (strengths and weaknesses) and external (opportunities and threats).
 An action-based SWOT may combine the two, considering both strengths and weaknesses against both opportunities and threats.

 T test assesses whether the means of two groups are statistically different from each other.
-One-sample t test compares the sample mean with a benchmark data.
+One-sample t test compares the sample mean with benchmark data.
 (Independent or paired) two-sample t test compares the means of two samples.
-Small P-value (< 0.05) indicates that the difference is statistically significant at 5% significance level.
+Small P-value (< 0.05) indicates that the difference is statistically significant at a 5% significance level.

-Total number of students enrolled.
+The total number of students enrolled.
 A student enrolled in multiple courses increases the count by one.
 This is a count of students, not a count of course seats filled.

 The weighted average is an average in which each quantity that is being averaged is assigned a weight.
 Weightings determine the relative contribution of each quantity to the average.
 For example, given two English classes, the straight average score for Engl-125 is 50 and the straight average score for Engl-126 is 90.
 There are 10 students in Engl-125 and 90 students in Engl-126.
-The straight average of 50 and 90 is 70 (the average of the two class averages).
-However, this does not acount for the difference in number of students in each class.
+The straight average of 50 and 90 is 70 (the average of the two-class averages).
+However, this does not account for the difference in the number of students in each class.
 The average student grade can be calculated by weighting the class averages by the number of students in each class (10*50+90*90)/(10+90)=86.

 Weekly Student Contact Hours per Full Time Equivalent Faculty = Total FTES x 525 ÷ 17.5 ÷ FTEF.
 This calculation measures the efficiency of the student to faculty contacts.
 A higher result indicates more students served by fewer faculty hours; a lower result indicates fewer students served.
 This measure must be considered in relation to the type of class; some courses must meet other requirements that lowers the student to faculty measure.
 For example, courses with limited enrollments due to regulations such as nursing clinical classes (limited to 12 students) will have a lower WSCH than a course taught using large group instruction.